davidaq/aq-web-front-node/README.md

    the names of `app.js` and `app.css` will follow the name of `app` directory
  - `_build` directory is used for storing progressive compile cache and source maps.
    You may change this to another name by editing the configuration file.
- - Do not put anything yourself in the `_build` directory if you don't want to mess up the auto-build.
  - Delete `_build` directory if you want a full and clean recompile.
  - You may want to add `_build/` into your `.gitignore` or other version control ignore files to keep repo clean.